-All pregnant ladies wish for a healthy pregnancy and a short and easy labor.
+All pregnant ladies wish for a healthy pregnancy and a short and easy labour.
 Thankfully, there are some natural ways to get a shorter labor and eating dates is one of them.
-A study was conducted in the Jordan University of Science and Technology and published in the Journal Of Obstetrics and Gynecology.
-According to this study, a research was conducted between two groups of women.
+A study was conducted in the Jordan University of Science and Technology, and published in the Journal of Obstetrics and Gynecology.
+According to this study, research was conducted between two groups of women.
 One group ate 6 dates per day for 4 weeks before their due date.
 The women who ate dates had:

-- Iron: Dates can keep anemia at bay and provide you with much needed iron during pregnancy as it maintains the hemoglobin content in the body.
-Iron assists in multiple metabolic processes and makes yours and the baby’s immunity stronger
+Dates can keep anemia at bay and provide you with much needed iron during pregnancy as it maintains the hemoglobin content in the body.
+Iron assists in multiple metabolic processes and makes yours and the baby’s immunity stronger.

-- Fibre: Dates is a fibrous fruit and hence digested easily.
+Dates is a fibrous fruit and hence digested easily.
 Fiber keeps the digestive system healthy and helps with pregnancy caused constipation.
 It helps in reducing the cholesterol levels as well.
-It will give you a feeling of fullness in the tummy and will help in maintaining a healthy weight while you are pregnant
+It will give you a feeling of fullness in the tummy and will help in maintaining a healthy weight while you are pregnant.

-- Vitamin K: Vitamin K is important because it helps our blood clot.
+Vitamin K is important because it helps our blood clot.
 It also helps with the bone development of baby.
 Dates are natural source of vitamin K. Deficiency of vitamin can be dangerous in babies.
-As they have low levels of vitamin K at birth, dates can help you compensate if taken during pregnancy
+As they have low levels of vitamin K at birth, dates can help you compensate if taken during pregnancy.

-- Potassium: Potassium is one of the important electrolyte in the body and it also maintains the water salt balance and thus aid in regulating the blood pressure.
+Potassium is one of the important electrolyte in the body and it also maintains the water salt balance and thus aid in regulating the blood pressure.
 It avoids the muscle cramps during pregnancy.
-Its deficiency can cause kidney related problems
+Its deficiency can cause kidney related problems.

-- Folate: Taking folic acid is very important during pregnancy as it prevents the dangerous birth defects of the spinal cord and the brain
+Taking folic acid is very important during pregnancy as it prevents the dangerous birth defects of the spinal cord and the brain.

-- Fructose: Fructose is natural sugar found in fruits.
+Fructose is natural sugar found in fruits.
 During pregnancy you need to have good energy levels, fructose can provide you with energy and not raise your sugar levels too high.
-Dates is a source of fructose and a fast energy provider
+Dates is a source of fructose and a fast energy provider.

-- Magnesium: Magnesium is required for teeth and bone formation, regulates the blood pressure and maintains blood sugar.
-Deficiency of magnesium can lead to kidney and liver abnormalities
+Magnesium is required for teeth and bone formation, regulates the blood pressure and maintains blood sugar.
+Deficiency of magnesium can lead to kidney and liver abnormalities.

-- Sugar: Pregnant women need more calories than women who are not pregnant.
-Eating a handful of dates as a desert or a snack provides much needed good sugars without adding on many calories
+Pregnant women need more calories than women who are not pregnant.
+Eating a handful of dates as a desert or a snack provides much needed good sugars without adding on many calories.

 While eating dates is beneficial to reduce the time of labor, you might want to limit your intake in summer as it is said to produce heat in the body.
 More heat is produced in the body during pregnancy because of all sorts of hormonal and physical changes.
-Eating dates during summer may cause little more heat in your body as they are warm in nature so if you are concerned, you may have them in moderate quantity during your late stage of your pregnancy.
-Do heat inducing foods cause miscarriage?
-Find out here.
+Eating dates during summer may cause little more heat in your body as they are warm in nature, so if you are concerned, you may have them in moderate quantity during your late stage of your pregnancy.

 You can eat dates in any season if you follow moderation.
 Eating dates in winter will also be beneficial as they will help in keeping the nutrients up and provide you with some warmth to beat the chill.